Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Model, terminology, and conjectures

-As shown in Fig.~\ref{fig:system}, the model system consists of two identical blocks $A$ and $B$ with mass $M$ and a ball $C$ with mass $m=\alpha M$, where $\alpha<1$, aligned on the $x$ axis.
-Initially, $C$ and $B$ are placed at rest at $x=0$ and $L$, respectively.
-At time $t=0$, block $A$ with velocity $+V$ hits the ball on the left.
-Then $A$ and $B$ exchange momenta through multiple collisions with $C$.
-We assume all of the collisions are elastic and ignore friction.
+As shown in Fig.~\ref{fig:system}, the model system consists of two identical blocks $A$ and $B$, each of mass $M$, and a ball $C$ with mass $m=\alpha M$, all aligned on the $x$-axis.
+Initially, $C$ and $B$ are at rest at $x=0$ and $L$, respectively, and block $A$ is at $x<0$ and moving toward ball $C$ with speed $V$.
+At time $t=0$, block $A$ collides with the ball.
+We assume that all of the collisions are (completely) elastic and ignore friction.
+If the mass of $C$ is equal to or larger than the mass of the blocks ($\alpha\ge 1$), then $C$ will collide with each block only once.
+But if $C$ is less massive than the blocks ($\alpha<1$), then it moves back and forth to make multiple collisions with the blocks.
+In either case, because each collision is governed by a repulsive force, $A$ must decelerate and $B$ must accelerate.
+In this paper, we are interested in the situation where $A$ and $B$ interact through multiple elastic collisions with $C$ (i.e. $\alpha<1$).